dukelec/cdbus_gui/Readme.md

  - Double-click to restore the default diagram (zoom to fit).
 Hold down left (or middle) mouse button to pan (touchpad is also possible).
  - Data depth can be set and old data is automatically deleted to facilitate dynamic data display (oscilloscope effect).
  - The number of waveform windows is not limited.
+ - You can start and stop multiple plots at the same time by directly setting the `dbg_raw_msk` register.

 <img src="doc/p5.png">